Vihaan-Pradeep/Purdue-Pimed/README.md

 2. If editing locally, upload the new file to GitHub
 3. Changes go live automatically within ~30 seconds

-For bigger changes, paste the file into a Claude chat and describe what you want — Claude can make targeted edits without rewriting the whole file.

 ---

 ## Contact